stan-dev/posteriordb/doc/CONTRIBUTING.md

 Copyright
 -------------
-All models supplied will use the BD3 license by default (see R package).
-It is possible to manually specify a license in data, model or reference posterior info object.
+All models supplied will use the BSD3 license by default (see R package).
+It is possible to specify an altenrative open-source license in data, model or reference posterior info object.

 Pull request workflow
 -------------